Gluten-Free Sweet Potato Casserole

 - ¼ teaspoon kosher salt

-Drain the potatoes, then place back into the pan.
+- Drain the sweet potatoes, then place back into the same pot.
 Add the coconut milk, apple cider, salt, cinnamon, and vanilla extract.
 Mash with a potato masher until smooth.

-Make the topping by mixing together the coconut oil, shredded coconut, maple syrup, pecans, cinnamon and salt in a medium bowl.
+- In a medium bowl, mix together the coconut oil, shredded coconut, maple syrup, pecans, cinnamon and salt.